-The video focuses on a closed door in a completely dark space, except for the faint light seeping from the room behind it.
-Amid the rhythmic flutter of a moth's wings and the creaking of the door, the latter repeatedly opens and closes at great speed.
+The video focuses on a closed door in a completely dark space, lit only by the faint glow seeping in from the room behind it.
+Amid the rhythmic fluttering of a moth’s wings and the creaking of the door, the door swings open and shut repeatedly at high speed.

-No matter how clear and immediately recognizable it is, it is impossible to hold on to that moment of clarity – an intuition, a door briefly flung open – and fully grasp it.
+The character is left breathless, and quickly hides, closing the door behind him.
+In that moment, the image breaks apart again, slowly starting to take shape only to dissolve once more, making it impossible to hold on to that moment of clarity — an intuition, a door briefly thrown open — and fully grasp it.

 The root of being is shrouded in darkness, while the ways of being are fully illuminated; we do not know the meaning of existence, nor why we are given being rather than nothingness, but we can endlessly debate the modes of existence and the ways of living.